doridori/doridori.github.io/_posts/2015-02-15-android-security-the forgetful-keystore.md

 ## `allowBackups=true`

+I observed an interesting issue, which I need to revisit and verify.

-It's interesting that `allowBackups=true` (which it is by default) does not delete `KeyStore` backed keys on app uninstall.
-This led to me reinstalling an application with had fingerprint auth backed keys, which I could no longer access.
+I found that having `allowBackups=true` (which it is by default) was not deleting `KeyStore` backed keys on app uninstall (or was restoring the aliases on re-install).
+This led to me re-installing an application with had fingerprint auth backed keys, which I could no longer access, i.e. the aliases were present but keys unusable.
 Need to research this one a bit more.
 I recommend setting  `allowBackups=false` anyhow if your working with this stuff.

 # Behaviour Matrix

+_These were created using the now deprecated `KeyPairGeneratorSpec` API_

 As mentioned above different OSs and different transitions between device-lock states can wipe the keystore.